 - 7.1.
-This report fulfils the Council's duty to ensure that it has a sound system of internal control which, pursuant to regulation 3 of the Accounts and Audit Regulations 2015: - a) facilitates the effective exercise of its functions and achievement of its aims and objectives; - b) ensures that the financial and operational management of the authority is effective: and - c) includes effective arrangements for the management of risk. - 7.2.
-This report also fulfils the Council's general duty under section 3 of the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

-7.3.
-The Council produces the Quarterly Performance report in accordance with the CIPFA/ Solace Delivering Good Governance in Local Government Framework 2016 guidance, which sets out the required practice and that includes a clear statement of the Council's purpose and intended outcomes.
+This report fulfils the Council's duty to ensure that it has a sound system of internal control which, pursuant to regulation 3 of the Accounts and Audit Regulations 2015: - a) facilitates the effective exercise of its functions and achievement of its aims and objectives; - b) ensures that the financial and operational management of the authority is effective; and - c) includes effective arrangements for the management of risk. - 7.2.
+The Council produces the Quarterly Performance report in accordance with the CIPFA/ Solace Delivering Good Governance in Local Government Framework 2016 guidance.
 Regular corporate performance monitoring plays a vital role in the legal duty to ensure sound governance of the Council.